OxfordRSE/website/content/_index.md

 draft: false
 ---

-Oxford Research Software Engineering enables academics to work with professional software developers who specialise in translational research and research projects aiming for commercialisation.
+The Oxford Research Software Engineering (OxRSE) Group enables academics to work with professional software developers with close ties to academia, to enable basic research outcomes, translational research, or research projects aiming for commercialisation.
 We can help with:

  - Defining, scoping and costing software effort in grant proposals;
  - Delivering high-quality software to enable research outputs;